IBM/knative101/workshop/exercise-7/README.md

 ## (OPTIONAL, FOR ADVANCED USERS) Build and Deploy our Knative Application

-We've seen how to deploy an application from a container that already exists, so let's build the container image ourselves from source code.
+We've seen how to deploy an application from an image that already exists, so let's build the image ourselves from source code.
 We'll be using Tekton Pipelines, a project providing Kubernetes-style resources for declaring CI/CD pipelines.
-We'll fetch our source code from a github repository, build a container image from it, push it to a private container registry on IBM Cloud, and then ultimately get a URL to access our application.
+We'll fetch our source code from a github repository, build a container image from it, push it to a private container image registry on IBM Cloud, and then ultimately get a URL to access our application.

 ### Tekton Components Overview